sigasi/sigasi_insights/content/manual/opening.md

 This avoids conflicts on port 4444 when running Sigasi Studio with multiple users on the same server.
 Refer to the [setup page]({{< ref "setup#running-sigasi-studio-with-multiple-users-on-the-same-server" >}}) for more information.
 * `--launcher.openFile <somepath>` : open the *Import Projects* dialog to import a new or existing project into the workspace
+* `-Dcom.sigasi.hdt.disableAutomaticTutorial` : suppress the creation of the *tutorial projects* in empty workspaces.

 # External Files